stimulus-use/stimulus-use/docs/debug.md

 ## Per mixin

 Some mixin have a debug option.
-For those, debug can be turned on locally.
+For those, debug can be turned on locally using the debug option.

 Example: